UrQuan1/scummvm/README.md

     Ctrl-Alt f             - Enable/disable graphics filtering
     Ctrl-Alt s             - Cycle through scaling modes Alt-Enter              - Toggles full screen/windowed
-    Alt-s                  - Make a screenshot (SDL backend only) Ctrl-F7                - Open virtual keyboard (if enabled) This can also be triggered by a long press of the middle mouse button or wheel.
+    Cmd-Shift-3            - Make a screenshot (Mac OS X) Print Screen           - Make a screenshot (other platforms) Ctrl-F7                - Open virtual keyboard (if enabled) This can also be triggered by a long press of the middle mouse button or wheel.